-Interest in artificial intelligence continues to explode across every industry, but few areas offer more opportunities for drastic improvement of human life than the application of AI in healthcare and the medical field.
+Interest in artificial intelligence continues to explode across every industry, but few areas offer more opportunities for drastic improvement of human life than the application of machine learning and AI in healthcare and the medical field.

 What does AI mean in medical terms?

 Let’s begin first with a definition.
 AI in healthcare and medicine means using data more effectively through machine learning algorithms to produce positive patient outcomes.

 The sheer amount of data created through IoT-enabled devices, the electronic medical record (EMR), and ever-expanding quantities of genetic data has made possible a large number of applications of artificial intelligence in healthcare.
 Check out the Harvard Business Review ranking of the potential value that these applications could bring to the healthcare industry.

 The underlying value of artificial intelligence is to enhance human decision-making and automate processes that are time- or resource-intensive for humans to perform.
 This promise relies on data – capturing it, analyzing, and using it to provide precise, data-driven answers to critical questions.

 Prediction forms a core component of what healthcare professionals do every day.
 AI can operate as a fast, accurate, and in the long run, cost-effective method to assist human experience and intuition through predictive analytics.
 AI is not meant to replace doctors, but rather empower healthcare professionals by adding a data-driven context that delivers the right information at the right time, allowing them to make more informed decisions.
 With more educated decisions, we can be proactive in our care rather than reactionary.

 Healthcare applications that leverage artificial intelligence could be used to make more accurate diagnoses, identify at-risk populations, manage and assign administrative resources, forecast the potential value of research projects, and better understand how patients will respond to medicines and treatment protocols.